-I am a depth psychotherapist who utilizes a somatic and psychodynamic approach.
-Together with my clients we look at past and present identity formation, intimacy patterns, and protective behaviors.
-With nonjudgmental perspective exploration we engage the unconscious through creative invitation and the body, and we get curious about the personal metaphors living in and alongside them to help expand understanding around the rest of their stories.
-I often partner with people who are experiencing the confusion, anger, and/or shame that comes from living with persistent emotional hunger pangs.
+I often partner with people who are experiencing the confusion, anger, and shame that comes from living with persistent emotional hunger pangs.
+My clients and I get curious about the personal metaphors living in and alongside them to help expand understanding around the rest of their stories.
 At the core of my work, I endeavor to facilitate the healing process between my clients and their deep desire for a well-fed life.

 Pictured with Lilith (1994) by Kiki Smith